MikeHughesKent/ImageDisplayQT/readme.md

 It is lightweight and simple to use, requiring only a few lines of code to be added to your GUI.
 It can display images at video rate on modest hardware.

-It currently only supports monochrome images, support for colour images and eventually stacks is planned in future.
+It supports monochrome and colour (RGB) images, support for stacks is planned in future.

 Full documentation and pip install will be available soon.